 Once again it’s blog carousel time.
 This month our theme was to write something informational.
 I am writing about the current trend to choose digital files over high quality professionally printed albums and wall art.
-At the end of my post you will find the link to the next person in the carousel, be sure to click on through and read everyone’s posts.
-They are all really great.

 Having started out in photography shooting film I have a hard time understanding this craze in the industry over files.
 It seems that so many people looking for portrait sessions these days are more concerned with obtaining files than quality photographic art.
 Back in the day (ha! now I sound old) of film no one asked the photographer to give over their negatives and photographers never offered to give them.
-It used to be that the main purpose of hiring a professional photographer was to create beautiful images that would become art for the walls or for albums.
+It used to be, and still should be, that the main purpose of hiring a professional photographer was to create beautiful images that would become art for the walls or for albums.
 Heirlooms to be passed down for generations.

 This is one of the biggest reasons why in my business I do not sell files unaccompanied by prints.
 I feel that if someone is going to invest in my services they need to leave the experience with something to show for it.
 To me, that something should not be just a disk of files.
 I feel that if someone took time to choose me over the many other photographers out there they need to have something tangible and real in their hands to share and show off and especially to pass down.
 If they are investing in my art I want them to have ART when we are done.
 Art that I have quality control over, and can ensure is printed at the right place in the way I intended on the highest quality archival materials.
 I see no point in investing in professional photography and then having all the images printed at a sub par one hour lab.
 It would be kind of like paying an award winning chef for his gourmet recipes then having McDonald’s prepare them.